eclipse-vertx/vert.x/core_manual_groovy.md

     sock.write("hello", "UTF-162);

-The `write` function or leftShift is asynchronous and always returns immediately after the write has been queued.
+The `write` method or leftShift is asynchronous and always returns immediately after the write has been queued.

 The actual write might occur some time later.
 If you want to be informed when the actual write has happened you can pass in a handler as a final argument.